sphinx-doc/sphinx/doc/usage/referencing.rst

    If no explicit link text is given (like usual: ``:doc:`Monty Python members
    </people>```), the link caption will be the title of the given document.

+   Note that the string inside the single quotes must be a case-sensitive with the file name, even on Windows.

 Referencing downloadable files
 ------------------------------